fastify/fastify/docs/Type-Providers.md

 ### Providers

 Type Providers are offered as additional packages you will need to install into your project.
 Each provider uses a different inference library under the hood; allowing you to select the library most appropriate for your needs.
-Type Provider packages follow a `fastify-type-provider-{provider-name}` naming convention.
+Type Provider packages follow a `@fastify/type-provider-{provider-name}` naming convention.

 The following inference packages are supported: